zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carlos says, “You mean share an apartment with you?
 No, thanks.”
 Carlos is not interested.
 Inez says, “Why not?”
 Carlos says, “I’d  just rather not.”
 When you don’t want to give the reason why you don’t want to  do something – usually because you think the other person will get mad at you or will be offended – you can say something like, “I’d rather not.”
 “I’d just  rather not,” Carlos says.
 “I don’t think we’d suit.”
 “To suit” (suit) in this case mea ns to be appropriate for someone or something – to meet the requirements or needs of  someone.

 Inez says, “Why wouldn’t we?” meaning “Why wouldn’t  we be suited for each other?” we could say.
-Carlos says, “Do you really w ant me to spell it out for you?”
+Carlos says, “Do you really want me to spell it out for you?”
 “To spell” (spell) normally means to give the lette rs of the words, like I do here on the podcast.
 “To spell it out,” however, means to s ay something explicitly and directly – to give a lot of details so there’s no p ossibility of the person misunderstanding you.

 Carlos doesn’t want to give Inez a list of reasons why he should not be her roommate.
 He doesn’t want to offend her.
 He doesn’t  want to make her upset.
 That’s why he says, “Do you really want me to spell  it out for you?”
 Inez says,